felipepimentel/my-public-notes/AI/Comunicação/MCP/00-mcp-presentation-zero to hero.md

 ---

-# Segurança e Controle no MCP 🔐
+# Segurança E Controle no MCP 🔐

 ```mermaid
 graph TD